mortar-works/mortar-website/src/site/use-cases/flexible-payment-schedules.md

 At this time of intense and growing pressure our platform Balance brings support and assistance to income officers, collections teams and companies of all scales in:

 * retaining and improving customer relations and
-* delivering a more efficient, digital customer-facing collections process.
+* delivering more efficient, digital user-facing collections.

 Intelligent design for creating and amending payment schedules
 -----------------------------------------------------------------------------------------------------

-> Balance accelerates arrears acknowledgement and payment schedule approval by 64%, saving the average collections officer over 6 hours a week in time spent administering arrears.
+> Balance accelerates the administrative processes involved in arrears acknowledgement and payment schedule approval by 64%, saving the average collections officer over 6 hours a week in time spent administering arrears.

 ![Screenshot showing AI assisted decision making for financial processes]({{ '/static/images/use-cases/group_device_mockup.png' | url }})